| | |

 For me, a true water baby, nothing can beat a fantastic coral reef.
 Luckily, Bali has plenty of them and the shores of Amed are perfect for splashing around.
 The waters are, for the most part, clear, warm and calm, ideal conditions for snorkelling.

-2. Beach Walks
+2. Enjoy Relaxing Beach Walks

-Walking along Amed beach you will notice all the fishing boats and black sand.
 Head north from the village to leave the boats behind!

 Can You Swim In Amed Beach?

-Since Amed beach is protected inside a small bay it allows for a calm sea which is safe and easy to swim in.
-With water temperatures around 28°C taking a dip in the ocean is perfect and since visibility is good you’ll have excellent chances of spotting marine life – just be sure to take some goggles.
+Since Amed Beach is protected inside a small bay, it allows for a calm sea, which is safe and easy to swim in.
+With water temperatures around 28°C, taking a dip in the ocean is perfect, and since visibility is good, you’ll have excellent chances of spotting marine life – just be sure to take some goggles.

-3. Scuba Diving
+3. Learn To Scuba Dive

-DISCOVER SCUBA: Have you ever tried Scuba Diving before?
-If not and you want to try it you can now do a Discover Scuba Dive!
+Pro tip >> Have you ever tried Scuba Diving before?
+If not, you can now do a Discover Scuba Dive, which is like an introduction to the sport to see if you’d enjoy it.

-Jack and I went scuba diving in Tulamben to visit the USS Liberty Shipwreck!
+Scuba diving in Tulamben to visit the USS Liberty Shipwreck!

 4. Try Free-Diving

-With practice, you could be diving to depths within Jemeluk bay spotting schools of fish and other macro marine life.
-Amed has some places that offer courses, check out Ocean Prana Bali
+⭐ Company Shoutout >> With practice, you could be diving to depths within Jemeluk Bay, spotting schools of fish and other macro marine life.
+Amed has some places that offer courses, but check out Ocean Prana Bali.

-5. Traditional Boat Ride & Fishing
+5. Traditional Boat Ride & Fishing in Amed

 6. Yoga At Blue Earth Village

-I don’t know about you but I love a bit of yoga, these days I don’t practice as much as I would like to, however, when we were in Bali it was yoga every day.
+I don’t know about you, but I love a bit of yoga.
+These days, I don’t practice as much as I would like to.
+However, when we were in Bali, it was yoga every day.
 And when you’re in Bali, and certainly Amed, it’s one of the best things you can do.

 7. Kayaking With Amed Canoe

-8. Local Seafood
+8. Try The Local Seafood

 9. Salt Farm Centre In Amed